View dashboards in Splunk Observability Cloud 🔗

 From the Chart actions menu, you can perform the following tasks:

-Share the chart with others.
+Select Share to share a chart with team members or members of other teams who have permissions to view the chart.
 For more information, see Share a chart.

-For event feed charts, you can export the contents to a JSON file.
+Select Export Events as JSON to export the contents of an event feed chart to a JSON file.
 For more information, see Add an event feed chart to a dashboard.

 Not all actions are available for all chart types.

 To view information about a data point in a chart in a dashboard, hover over the data point.